Tire uniformity: Tangential force variation

 Insofar as the tangential force is the one acting in the direction of travel, tangential force variation describes the change in this force as the tire rotates under load.
 As the tire rotates and spring elements with different spring constants enter and exit the contact area, the tangential force will change.
 As the tire rotates it exerts a high traction force to accelerate the vehicle and maintain its speed under constant velocity.
 Under steady-state conditions it would be typical for the force to vary up and down from this value.
-This variation would be characterized as TFV.
-In a constant velocity test condition, TFV would be manifested as a small speed fluctuation occurring every rotation due to the change in rolling radius of the tire.
+This variation would be characterized as tangential force variation (TFV).
+In a constant velocity test condition, the tangential force variation would be manifested as a small speed fluctuation occurring every rotation due to the change in rolling radius of the tire.

 Conicity

 Conicity is a parameter based on lateral force behavior.
 It is the characteristic that describes the tire's tendency to roll like a cone.
 This tendency affects the steering performance of the vehicle.
-In order to determine Conicity, lateral force must be measured in both clockwise (LFCW) and counterclockwise direction (LFCCW).
-Conicity is calculated as one-half the difference of the values, keeping in mind that CW and CCW values have opposite signs.
+In order to determine conicity, lateral force must be measured in both clockwise (LFCW) and counterclockwise direction (LFCCW).
+Conicity is calculated as one-half the difference of the values, keeping in mind that clockwise and counterclockwise values have opposite signs.
 Conicity is an important parameter in production testing.
 In many high-performance cars, tires with equal conicity are mounted on left and right sides of the car in order that their conicity effects will cancel each other and generate a smoother ride performance, with little steering effect.
 This necessitates the tire maker measuring conicity and sorting tires into groups of like-values.